KBNLresearch/omSipCreator/README.md

 ## License

 OmSipCreator is released under the Apache License 2.0.
 The KB Python API is released under the GNU GENERAL PUBLIC LICENSE.
 MediaInfo is released under the BSD 2-Clause License; Copyright (c) 2002-2017, MediaArea.net SARL.
 All rights reserved.
 See the `tools/mediainfo` directory for the license statement of MediaInfo.
-MediaInfo: